-Created more than a hundred years ago in the Adirondack mountain region of New York the chair has since spread across the nation.
-Here on Cape Cod in Massachusetts.
+Created more than a hundred years ago in the Adirondack mountain region of New York the chair has since spread across the nation and beyond.

 Get Adirondack Chairs to finish off your house furniture.